cheminfo/eln-docs/docs/30_structural_analysis/mass/100_in_silico/README.md

 Once all the parameters are set, the user can select a spectrum in the spectrum panel.
 If there is no spectrum, the user can upload one by drag and dropping a file in panel that is below the spectrum panel.

-When a spectrum is selected, it will automatically be show in the bottom panel, and processed to label the peaks with the molecular formula associated.
+When a spectrum is selected, it will automatically be shown in the bottom panel and processed to label the peaks with the associated molecular formula.
 This annotation is based on the molecular formula of the molecule drawn in the bottom left panel.

 ![spectrum](images/spectrum.png)